Jerome Foster II

-Foster has helped organize some of the largest climate marches in Washington, D.C. and has spoken at the United Nations High Commission on Human Rights in April 2019 and the United Nations Youth Climate Summit in September 2019.
-Foster gained international recognition after organizing climate strikes outside the White House and being interviewed by Former Vice President Al Gore at the Atlanta Climate Reality Leadership Training in March 2019.
+Foster has helped organize some of the largest climate marches in Washington, D.C., and has spoken at the United Nations High Commission on Human Rights in April 2019 and the United Nations Youth Climate Summit in September 2019.
+Foster gained international recognition after organizing climate strikes outside the White House and being interviewed by former vice president Al Gore at the Atlanta Climate Reality Leadership Training in March 2019.

 Early life

-Jerome Foster II was born in Washington, D.C. on May 9, 2002 by his mother René Foster, and father, Jerome Foster Sr. Foster attended Washington Leadership Academy High School, graduating in June 2020.
+Jerome Foster II was born in Washington, D.C., on May 9, 2002, by his mother René Foster, and father, Jerome Foster Sr. Foster attended Washington Leadership Academy High School, graduating in June 2020.
 In 2019, he was selected by the D.C.
 Office of the State Superintendent of Education to attend Harvard University during his eleventh grade summer.
 Foster graduated from high school in June 2020 and studies computer science at Pace University.

 Activism

 TAU VR

-When Foster was 14 years old, he founded an immersive technology organisation, TAU VR, which built virtual reality environments regarding American History, Climate Change, and Latin American Immigration to the United States, and more.
+When Foster was 14 years old, he founded an immersive technology organization, TAU VR, which built virtual reality environments regarding American History, Climate Change, and Latin American Immigration to the United States, and more.
 In September 2017, TAU VR was featured on XQ Super School Live, which was aired on ABC, CBS, NBC, and FOX which depicted his story of placing 3rd at the World Series of Entrepreneurship.